Aparna10010/SQL_Projects/project1_Retail_Sales_Analysis_/readme.md

 💡 Key Insights

-Highest sales observed in [Top Country]
+Highest sales observed ia [594.6 K]

-[Top 3 Products] generated maximum revenue
+[Top 10 Products] generated maximum revenue

-Repeat customers make up [Repeat %] of the customer base
+Repeat customers make up [69.97 %] of the customer base

-Seasonal peaks observed in [Peak Month]
+Seasonal peaks observed in [November]

 🚀 How to Use